 The sample was obtained through a random digit dialing procedure.
-A random sample of telephone numbers was obtained, from almost all of the telephone exchanges which were at least partly in the city of Milwaukee.
-These telephone numbers were called to find out if the number was residential, and if so, whether a young person in the appropriate age group lived in the home.
+A random sample of telephone numbers was obtained,2 from almost all of the telephone exchanges which were at least partly in the city of Milwaukee.3 These telephone numbers were called to find out if the number was residential, and if so, whether a young person in the appropriate age group lived in the home.
 If these requirements were met, a letter describing the study was sent to a parent or guardian.
-An interviewer then contaced the parent or guardian and teenager, almost always in person, to lessen the likelihood of refusal.
+An interviewer then contacted the parent or guardian and teenager, almost always in person, to lessen the likelihood of refusal.
 The interviewer explained the study and arranged for the interview, which was done in the home in most cases.
 Consent of parent (or guardian) and teenager was obtained before the interview, which was done in the home in most cases.
 Consent of parent (or guardian) and teenager was obtained before the interview.
-The skills, personalities, and persistance of the interviewers were important factors in securing a good response rate.
-They were particularly trained to deal with the good response rate.
+Which was done in the home in most cases.
+Consent of parent (or guardian) and teenager was obtained before the interview.4 The skills, personalities, and persistance of the interviewers were important factors in securing a good response rate.
 They were particularly trained to deal with the challenges of this age group and this sensitive topic.